New Term, New Start – it’s not just for children!

 Also consider whether now is a good time to flex your creative muscles by trying something new.
 I am always on the lookout for new experiences and it has never been easier using apps like Eventbrite and Meet up.

-Above all, enjoy this new start, and if you need some help with this, consider joining me and some other fabulous women for one of my events, or send me an email at email@example.com
+Above all, enjoy this new start, and if you need some help with this, consider joining me and some other fabulous women for one of my retreats, or send me an email at firstname.lastname@example.org if you need some 1-2-1 support.

-There are only 4 places remaining, so don’t dilly dally – if you are interested, book in a time to speak.
+There are only 5 places at this new year retreat so secure yours now – if you are interested, book in a time to speak.
 We will look at what has and hasn’t worked in the last year, let go what has held you back from the future you want to see, and reset you with your focus for the year and a plan to get started.